-In 2018, the Performance Magazine editorial team interviewed Carmen Cucul, EUCAN Business Partner, Customer Experience Strategy at Takeda Pharmaceuticals International AG, Switzerland.
+Back in 2018, the Performance Magazine editorial team interviewed Carmen Cucul, EUCAN Business Partner, Customer Experience Strategy at Takeda Pharmaceuticals International AG, Switzerland.
 Her thoughts and views on Performance Management are presented in detail below.

 While performance management is everyone’s responsibility, I believe a higher onus is on people managers and functional leaders.

 - Which were the key trends in Performance Management, from your point of view, as seen in 2017?

 In the pharmaceutical industry in which I activate, there is currently a lot of focus on generating (and measuring) value beyond the pill.
 This means, for example, creation of patient support programs, where value is being generated through better quality of life for patients, a lower hospitalization rate and/or a higher adherence to treatment.